Nikshay-Jain/Sticker-Studio/Readme.md

 - Refers font.py to get desired fonts via fonts/
 - Saved in stickers/
 - Logs at every step in logs/

+## Need to do:
+- REST API and frontend code from Streamlit
+- API call for ghibli conversion
+- Grafana-Prometheus health tracker
+- Classifier to check if the image is already in ghibli or not
+- AI Agent to send the sticker to self in WhatsApp